criteo-research/counterfactual_evaluation_and_recommendation/_counterfactual/2-importance-weighting-estimator.md

 <script type="math/tex; mode=display"> w_i := w(a_i,x_i) := \frac{ \pi_{test}(x_i,a_i) }{ \pi_0(x_i,a_i) } </script>

 In the general case of course, the users may be all different, and the policy $\pi_0$ can depend on the user.
-Why don't we suffer from a Simpson's like paradox?
+How can it be unbiased in those conditions ?
 To understand that, let's first note that if we decrease the number of users in the previous experiment, we get (of course) a worse estimator because the variance increases, but it still remains unbiased.
 In particular, it is unbiased even when there is a single user!

-So in the general case, we get on each user an unbiased (but high variance) estimator of what would happen when using test policy for this user.
+So in the general case, we get on each user an unbiased (but very high variance) estimator of what would happen when using test policy for this user.
 By summing those estimators on all users, it is still unbiased (for the population of users), and the relative variance (hopefully, more on that later) goes down.

 ### Proof of unbiasedness